-rainbow salad
+rainbow salad on a plate

-Somewhere over the rainbow there’s a salad
+Somewhere Over the Rainbow there’s a Salad

 Somewhere over the rainbow, way up high, there’s a salad that needs to be part of your diet!
 Salads don’t have to be a boring pile of iceberg lettuce with a few croutons and a glob of thick creamy dressing from a bottle.
 Unless that’s what you really love, and then who am I to tell you not to eat that…